WXRC: History

 On March 7, 1986, Westcom, Ltd. applied for a construction permit to change the transmitter location to "2.1 KM W-SW OF INTERSECTION OF STATE RTE.
-1382 & 1360, 7.1 KM SW OF DENVER, NEAR DEVER, NC" with an accompanying decrease in the station's HAAT to 335 m and a change in the directional antenna pattern (see Signal note below).
+1382 & 1360, 7.1 KM SW OF DENVER, NEAR DENVER, NC" with an accompanying decrease in the station's HAAT to 335 m and a change in the directional antenna pattern (see Signal note below).
 The FCC granted the permit on August 4, 1988.
 On December 14, 1989, the FCC granted a modification to the construction permit requested by Westcom, Ltd. to move the transmitter to "LINCOLN COUNTY, 0.5 KM SW OF INTERSECTION OF STATE ROUTES 73 & 1385".
 The FCC granted a new license with the upgraded facilities on May 4, 1990.

 On October 5, 1994, the FCC granted a voluntary reassignment of the station's license from Westcom, Ltd. to Pacific Broadcasting Group, Inc. The sale consummated on November 22, 1994.

 Over the years, WXRC has tried various rock formats, including Triple-A. At one point, the station emphasized hard rock and heavy metal, branding itself as "The Panther".
 The Carolina Panthers, Charlotte's NFL team, subsequently sued the station.
 The switch to the current format was made in 2002.

 WXRC was the Charlotte affiliate for The Howard Stern Show from April 15, 1997, to 2001.
 It climbed as high as second in the Charlotte ratings until dropping Stern for Lex and Terry in 2001.
 Throughout many changes musically, its playlist today consists mostly of artists from the "classic rock" era including the 1960s, 1970s, 1980s, and 1990s.

 One of the few independently owned-and-operated stations in the Charlotte market, its sound is very similar to how most FM stations sounded in the 1970s.
 Lingafelt has received a number of offers to sell his station over the years.
 However, he told The Charlotte Observer that he was not willing to sell to anyone, claiming that his station's format would never be possible under a corporate owner.
 In 2008, the station was rated the 12th most popular station in Charlotte by Arbitron, but was rated second in the critical 25-49 demographic.